Kazu010101/Kazu010101/README.md

 I am on my journey to advancing my education and qualifications in IT and Cybersecurity.

-PS: currently in the process of uploading my IT and cybersecurity portfolios into this newly created GitHub.
+PS: currently in the process of uploading my IT and cybersecurity portfolios into this newly created GitHub account.

 ## Objective